Menu

 Alex Hunter, one of Royal African Safaris’ Partners, is J. A. Hunter’s grandson.
 Alex is passionate about this project and is a dedicated member of our Royal African Foundation team.
 We are working with Big Life to ensure this isn’t the end of the story for rhinos in the Chyulus.

-The first phase of the project is underway as the habitat has been granted Intensive Protection Zone (IPZ) status for demonstrating that the rhino can be effectively protected, and Big Life is working hard to maintain their protection.
+The first phase of the project is ongoing as the habitat has been granted Intensive Protection Zone (IPZ) status for demonstrating that the rhino can be effectively protected, and Big Life is working hard to maintain their protection.

 Donate